davidwmartin/modulator/README.md

 ## TODO

+### Cleanup

 - Make sure I'm consistent with note number values (i.e. 1-12 or 0-11) -- string offsets, root values, start for playableNotes

+- Some style weirdness when note is root of one and in other scale but not it's root

+- Can use only the top scale selector, but not only the bottom one

+### Features

+- indefinite number of strings, w/ ability to add / remove and set tuning for each

+- responsive

 ---------------------------------